-Science explains how photon energies from sun particles will travel through space to earth; it explains how visible light photons from particles in a blade of grass will enable your eye and brain particles to collect and interpret its shape and colour.
-But for some reason it does not see photons of energy as passing across the relatively vast spaces between the particles of atoms and structures of atoms.
+Science has photon energies from sun particles travelling through space to earth and photons from the particles in a blade of grass bringing shape and colour to your eye and linked brain particles.
+But for some reason it does not see photons of energy as passing across the relatively vast spaces inside of structures between its particles.

-I view particles as energy machines; they move toward a photon source to absorb energy and move away from that source when their energy need is satisfied.
-Such a view explains why all particles vibrate and why they hold one another at a distance in structures.
-Particle structures like atoms and molecules will naturally bind to other structures but only if by combining they become more energy efficient.
+I view particles as living energies moving toward a photon source to absorb energy and away from that source when their energy need is satisfied.
+It is why particles vibrate and why they hold one another at a distance in structures.
+Particle structures of atoms and molecules will naturally bind to other structures but only if it mutually benefits their energy desires.
+Otherwise they stay independent.

 Voltage is usually provided by a two pole source that delivers a surplus of electrons at one pole and a deficit of electrons at the other pole.
 The surplus electrons put photon pressures on outer electrons to move.
 The deficit is in the form of locations (holes) that desire to be occupied by an electron.
 Each pole will act independently for a minuscule time producing its own local pressures and particle movements.
 If a circuit exists with low resistance to electron movements continuous current will flow.